Documentation Index

 The cases where you need to perform preliminary tasks and the tasks that should be performed depending on the circumstances are as follows:

 If the above cases do not apply, you can create the resource immediately without performing any additional tasks.
-For more information about resource creation, see Resource creation.
+For more information about how to create a resource, see Create resource.

-To create resources through Windows servers, follow these steps:
+To create resources on Windows servers, perform the following tasks:

-To set a Windows Management Instrumentation (WMI) fixed port 24158, follow these steps:
+To set a Windows Management Instrumentation (WMI) fixed port 24158:

-• The cmd window opens with administrator privileges.
+• The cmd window opens with administrator permissions.

 3. Enter the following commands and run the WMI service automatically: